 Single mothers experiencing financial hardship can find additional income support through a third public program: Temporary Assistance for Needy Families (TANF).

-Apply for TANF cash assistance by contacting the appropriate state, county, or tribal agency.
-You might find help with other needs as well.
+You can apply for TANF cash assistance by contacting the appropriate state, county, or tribal agency.
+You might also find help with other needs.

 The TANF program provides monthly cash payments to low-income families with children to help them achieve economic self-sufficiency.